Amphipyra brunneoatra Strand, 1916

 July 08, 1949, WR Bauer.

 Photograph copyright: Merrill A. Peterson

-Amphipyra brunneoatra is a medium-sized (FW length 16 mm) broad-winged moth with a glossy dark gray-brown forewing with a light terminal area separated from the darker adjacent wing by a jagged serrate subterminal line that flies in southwestern Oregon during the late summer.
+Amphipyra brunneoatra is a medium-sized (FW length 16 mm), broad-winged moth that flies in southwestern Oregon during the late summer.
+It has a glossy, dark gray-brown forewing with a light terminal area separated from the darker adjacent area by a jagged serrate subterminal line.
 The forewing color is slightly powdery, darkest in the cell and in the subterminal area.
 The light terminal area has a slight pink tint.
 The terminal line is a series of gray lines.
 The base of the fringe is light and the distal portion is slightly checkered.
 The basal, antemedial, and postmedial lines are dark, double when most distinct, and filled with slightly lighter than the ground color.
 The antemedial line is irregular while the postmedial line is smoothly convex around the reniform spot.
 The serrate subterminal line is light.
 The orbicular and reniform spots are light with dark filling of the ground color; both are indistinct and inconspicuous.
 The claviform spot is absent.
 The hindwing is light yellowish gray, slightly darker in the submarginal area, with a thin gray terminal line between the veins and a fringe that is similar to the wing base in color but sometimes shows a pink tint.
 The head and thorax are similar to the forewing ground color.
 The male antenna is filiform.

 This species is nearly identical to Amphipyra glabella, an eastern species that enters our area in the northeast.
 These species are easily separated by locality since A. brunneoatra only occurs in southwestern Oregon.

 This species is widely distributed in the Southwest.
 In the Pacific Northwest, it appears to be narrowly restricted to riparian habitats along rivers at low elevations in southwest Oregon.